Speech-Rule-Engine/speech-rule-engine/README.md

 Locales are created from the sources in `mathmaps` by combining the topically split `.json` files into a single, minimized `.json` file, one for each language.
-Note, that for ease of development JSON minimization is done via an intermediate step to generate `.min` files, which is handles in the `Makefile` and ensures that only newly altered files have to be minimized.
+Note, that for ease of development JSON minimisation is done via an intermediate step to generate `.min` files, which is handles in the `Makefile` and ensures that only newly altered files have to be minimized.